100th Day of School:

-A no name paper will have a 5 point deduction at the beginning of the year.
+A no name paper will have a 10 point deduction as well at the top of the paper.

 Grades are posted weekly on our new school grading system, "RenWeb."
 You will need to log onto your child's account and monitor their grades.
 If you go to the St. Francis web page, instructions are posted on the "RenWeb" link at the top.
 Any questions about your account please contact Mr. Eddie Swierkos.

 We have a 20 minute window each day we designated as AR time and students will read silently in the classroom.
 At the end of the week students will take test on their selected book they have chosen.
 This allows me to check for their understanding of the story and to determine if the student can move on to a new level.
 Students do have the availability to move up to more challenging levels when they have completed three books with a 100% mastery at that particular level.

 Students will be checking out new AR books on Monday.
 These books will not come home.

 Scholastic Book orders:

 Thank you all for taking time to order for your child.
 Not only can students get material at their reading level, but it is also a great way to help replenish our classroom library with new books.
 You may either send in a check made out to Scholastics or you can go online to place your book order.
 I will send out Reminds as we get closer to the due date for book selections.
 It usually takes about one week for orders to arrive.